kohenrepelix/WordleSolver-Pro/README.md

 4. Click the "Solve" button to find the matching words.
 5. The results will be displayed in the popup, showing possible words or a "No matching words found" message.

-## Usage Limit

-- The extension provides 10 free uses before resetting the usage counter.
-- The usage counter will be displayed in the popup, indicating the remaining free uses.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.